Teaching (for) the global

+By Daniel Bultmann.
 This article argues for the provincialization of Pierre Bourdieu’s conception of power in social fields by integrating Southeast Asian ontologies of power, particularly the concept of liminal and ambiguous potestas.
-Instead of assuming a singular logic of power accumulation and symbolic violence, the article

 Care as a lens on social inequalities and transformations